The Seven Eras of Rapid Transit Planning in Los Angeles

 Era 1: Private Capital

 Today rail rapid transit is a large public expense of state and national, as well as local significance.
 Such was not always the case.
 Between 1870 and 1910, most rapid transit lines in America were privately financed, and during this first era, "the era of private capital", Los Angeles itself came tantalizingly close to acquiring rapid transit at no cost to taxpayers.
-Shortly after the turn of the century, the southern pacific railroad bought a trolley system named the Los Angeles Pacific Company.
-Among the improvements the new owners contemplated were high-speed bypasses through Hollywood, and what is now the Wilshire District, funneling into a tunnel between Vermont avenue and Hill street station.
+Shortly after the turn of the century, the Southern Pacific Railroad bought a trolley system named the Los Angeles Pacific Company.
+Among the improvements the new owners contemplated were high-speed bypasses through Hollywood, and what is now the Wilshire District, funneling into a tunnel between Vermont Avenue and the Hill Street Station.
 Work actually began on this ambitious project in 1907.

 Local civic leaders were thrilled at the idea of Los Angeles joining the municipal big leagues with a local subway.
 Alas, their bubble burst; the financial panic of 1907 cut off funds and construction was suspended indefinitely.
 Thereafter, private financing of rapid transit was more the exception than the rule, although electric railways remained a booming business for many years to come.